bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     +--------------------+-----------------------------------------------------------+

 Field names that begin with ``$`` are "special fields".
-These often correspond to values that are intrinsic to the plot, such as the coordinates of the mouse in data or screen space.
+These often correspond to values that are part of the plot, such as the coordinates of the mouse in data or screen space.
 These special fields are listed here:

 :``$index``: